NetComposer/nkcollab/doc/room.md

 See the [NkSERVICE API Introduction](https://github.com/NetComposer/nkservice/blob/luerl/doc/api_intro.md) for an introduction to the interface, along with [NkMEDIA](https://github.com/NetComposer/nkcollab) documentation.

 Once the room is created, you can create new _members_, that can be either:
-* _presenter_: a member that publishes one stream and can listen (offered by presenters)
+* _presenter_: a member that publishes one single _publishing stream_ and can start any number of _listening streams_ (connected to existing publishing streamings offered by itself or other presenters).
+The publisher stream and each listening streams have its own SDP pair offer/response.
+If the publishing stream stops for some reason, the member is converted into a _viewer_.
-* _viewer_: a member that publishes no stream but can listen to one or any number of streams (offered by presenters).
+* _viewer_: a member that publishes no stream but can listen to one or any number of listening streams (offered by presenters).

+When any member has no more remaining sessions (publishing or listening) is destroyed.

 # Index